Dani3lSun/apex-plugin-dropzone/README.md

 ## Changelog

+#### 2.4.0 - changed "Normal" upload method to use multipart/form-data requests, no base64 conversion needed + works with all web servers

 #### 2.3.0 - min.
 APEX version now is 5.1 ! / Changed chunked upload to also use base64 f01 array (double chunked mechanism) / delete AJAX call only when file has no error

 #### 2.2.4 - Updated Dropzone framework to 5.5.0